glener10/payment-receipts/README.md

 ## 🔑 **Dataset**

+Attention!
+Take one backup before execute any test

 ### Specified for author

 You save dataset in google drive and link folder in repository to then